lexpaval/LxMultiTool/README.md

 ### Installation

-In order to use Android Multi Tool, you need to extract the archive for the respective operating system and run the AndroidMultiTool executable.
+In order to use Lx Multi Tool, you need to extract the archive for the respective operating system and run the LxMultiTool executable.

 ### Development

 Want to contribute?
 Great!

-All you need to do is download the [Qt IDE](http://www.qt.io/download-open-source/) for your operating system, clone this repository, open the Qt Creator, click Open Project and then select AndroidMultiTools .pro.
+All you need to do is download the [Qt IDE](http://www.qt.io/download-open-source/) for your operating system, clone this repository, open the Qt Creator, click Open Project and then select LxMultiTool .pro.

 After that, you should be able to build, debug, edit and so on.